mattblair/social-history-guide-ios/readme.md

 ## Content License

-I've included some of the media files in the repo for convenience, so the project will build with less hassle, but these media files are not available under the MIT License.
+I've included some of the media files in the repo for convenience, so the project will build with less hassle, but these media files are *not* available under the MIT License.

 Specifically:

 * Hand-drawn icons and illustrations are copyright KBB
 * Audio files are copyright Know Your City, with permission of the interviewees

-For more information:
+* Photos owned by third-parties which have been licensed for use by Know Your City

+If you have questions, please contact us.